ohmg-dev/ohmg-website/src/pages/developers/index.md

 # Getting Started

 OHMG is open source software that can be self-hosted for your own georeferencing projects.
-This page has an overview of the platform architecture, as well as the working installation guide. *This is still a work-in-progress!* You can follow development, oir file bugs/requests at [github.com/ohmg-dev/OldInsuranceMaps](https://github.com/ohmg-dev/OldInsuranceMaps).
+This page has an overview of the platform architecture, as well as the working installation guide. *This is still a work-in-progress!* You can follow development, or file bugs/requests at [github.com/ohmg-dev/OldInsuranceMaps](https://github.com/ohmg-dev/OldInsuranceMaps).

 - [Software Components](/developers/architecture)
 - [Development Installation](/developers/install)